Pacific Islanders in Publishing

 (she/her)

-Dr. Emelihter Kihleng is a Pohnpeian poet.
-Born in Guam, she obtained a master's degree in creative writing from the University of Hawai'i at Manoa, and later received a PhD in Pacific Studies from the Victoria University of Wellington.
-She is the first ever Micronesian to publish a collection of poetry in the English language.
-Together with Dr. Evelyn Flores, Dr. Kihleng put together the first ever anthology of Micronesian literature, Indigenous Literatures from Micronesia.
+Emelihter Kihleng is a Pohnpeian poet.
+Born on Guam, she obtained a master's degree in creative writing from the University of Hawai'i at Manoa, and a PhD in Pacific Studies from the Victoria University of Wellington.
+She is the first ever Micronesian to publish a collection of poetry in English.
+Together with Evelyn Flores, Kihleng put together the first ever anthology of Micronesian literature, Indigenous Literatures from Micronesia.

 Teresia Kieuea Teaiwa